SeanWrightSec/phishing-examples/voicemail-sms/README.md

 # voicemail-sms

 This was a sms/text message which attempted to potray that it was from the victim's mobile phone provider informing the victim that they had a missed call attempting to get the victim to navitage to the link in the sms/text.
+A lot of these links in these messages do seem to point to valid and legitimate sites, but those appear to have become compromised to host the attacker's payload.

 ![Screenshot of sms/text](https://github.com/SeanWrightSec/phishing-examples/blob/main/voicemail-sms/IMG_2088.jpeg)